-The SUPER S2DGR has an onboard Adaptec SCSI controller that is 100% compatible with all major operating and hardware platforms.
-PCI 2.1 compliance is assured.
-Two independent Ultra Wide SCSI channels provide a data transfer rate of 40 Mbytes/sec per channel.
-Connectors on the S2DGR include two 68-pin 16-bit Ultra Wide SCSI connectors (JA1/JA2) and one 50-pin 8-bit SCSI connector (JA3).
-The controller allows you to connect a total of 30 SCSI devices (15 for each channel), with a maximum of 7 devices on the 50-pin SCSI connector.
+The SUPER P6DBS/P6SBS has an onboard SCSI controller that is 100% compatible with all major operating and hardware platforms.
+PCI 2.1 and SCAM Level 1 compliance are assured.
+Two independent UltraSCSI channels provide a per channel data transfer rate of 40 MB/s.
+Connectors include two 68-pin 16-bit Ultra Wide SCSI connectors (JA1/JA2) and a 50-pin 8-bit Ultra SCSI connector (JA3).
+You can connect up to 15 devices (seven 8-bit internal and eight 16-bit internal or external SCSI devices, or 15 wide internal and external SCSI devices).